4dn-dcic/Submit4DN/README.md

 **Uploading vs Patching**

-If there are uuid, alias, @id, or accession fields in the xls form that match existing entries in the database, you will be asked if you want to PATCH each object.
+If there are uuid, alias, @id, or accession fields in the xls form that match existing entries in the database, your entries will be counted as "not patched".
 You can use the `--patchall` flag, if you want to patch ALL objects in your document and ignore that message.

 If no object identifiers are found in the document, you need to use `--update` for POSTing to occur.